-The Company has adopted the Model Code as contained in Appendix 10 to the Listing Rules as its own code of conduct governing the securities transactions by the Directors.
+The Company has adopted the Model Code as its own code of conduct governing the securities transactions by the Directors.
 Following a specific enquiry made by the Company on each of the Directors, all Directors have confirmed that they had complied with the Model Code for the Year.